Avkash/mldl/orgs/h2o/guide/algo/h2o_gbm_lin_reg_flow.md

 # H2O GBM (Gradient Boosting Machine) - Linear Regression in FLOW #

+If the response column is numeric or string and set as enum or categorical, then GBM will build a classification model.
+For the 2 classes in response, it will be "Binomial Classification" and classes more then 2 will be "Multinomial Classification".
+If the response column is real or integer number the GBM will build "Linear Regression" model.

+To build Linear Regression model with GBM, make sure your response column is either interger or real number.

 ## Datasets ##
 The dataset used in this example can be obtained from here:
  - [house_price_train.csv](https://raw.githubusercontent.com/Avkash/mldl/master/data/house_price_train.csv)